M3nin0/icmpsh/README.md

 ## Features

-* Open source software - primarily coded by Nico, forked by me.
 * Client/server architecture.
 * The master is portable across any platform that can run either C, Perl or Python code.
 * The target system has to be Windows because the slave runs on that platform only for now.